bodkan/ku-introgression2024/README_solutions.md

 #> [1] 53227.53
 ```

-**What is the average length of a chunk of a Neanderthal DNA in a
+**What did you compute as the average length of a chunk of a Neanderthal
-Eurasian genome?**
+DNA in a Eurasian genome?**

 Taking the simple math above together and doing a little algebra, we can
 express the average expected length of an introgressed fragment after